manoul22/diabetes-prediction/README.md

 Done by: Manoul Mourad Fayez
 ID:221001797

-**Important note: I had a problem regarding the app, and streamlit had blocked my other (original repo) thus, i had to use another account and that's why the submission appear to be late. the original repo link:** https://github.com/ManoulMourad/diabetes-prediction-app
+**Important note: I had a problem regarding the app(it was working for a week before streamlit changed its sklearn version), and streamlit had blocked my other (original repo) thus, i had to use another account and edit the submission that's why the submission appear to be late. the original repo link:** https://github.com/ManoulMourad/diabetes-prediction-app